 Occurrence-based coverage is one of the types of malpractice insurance.
 And that means a policy has to be in effect when the event occurs.
-Any malpractice event will occur while you’re employed by the employer.
-So, you are covered in perpetuity if an occurrence-based policy is in place and then something happens.
+Any malpractice event will occur while the employer employs you.
+So, you are covered in perpetuity if an occurrence-based policy is in place, and then something happens.
 The benefit of occurrence-based insurance is that you don’t need to purchase tail insurance.
 The downside is it costs more than a claims-made policy.

 A good rule of thumb is that occurrence is about a third more expensive than claims-made policies annual your premium.
 So to give an example, let’s say you have a claims-made policy, and it’s 6,000, then your occurrence-based coverage would be around 8,000 per year.
-There is a math equation that needs to be considered to determine what is the best policy for a physician.
+There is a math equation one needs to consider to determine the best policy for a physician.
 And I’ll get into that at the end.
 But honestly, physicians often don’t have a choice between an occurrence-based or a claims-made policy.
 It’s whatever the employer chooses to provide.
+That is what the physician must pursue.

 Claims Made Policy

-That is what the physician must pursue.
 The last one is claims-made.
 That means a policy must be in effect when the claim is made.
-When someone terminates a contract and no longer works for the employer, there is a gap between their last day of practice with that employer and the last day somebody can sue.
+When someone terminates a contract and no longer works for the employer, there is a gap between their last day of practice and the last day somebody can sue.
 That’s called the statute of limitations for malpractice claims.
 In most states, it’s two years.
-If there is no policy in effect if a claim is made, then the physician is in trouble.
+The physician is in trouble if no policy is in effect or a claim is made.
 Nearly every employer will require one of the parties to purchase tail insurance.

 How Much Is Tail Insurance?

-As I mentioned before, regarding the math equation, if a physician has their choice of either occurrence or claims made, you need to think about how long you will be with the employer.
+As I mentioned before, regarding the math equation, if a physician has their choice of either occurrence or claims made, you must consider how long you will be with the employer.
 Suppose you’re paying a third more for occurrence coverage per year, but you don’t have to pay tail insurance.
 In that case, it might make sense to utilize that if you’re going to be there on a short-term basis.

 Which One Is the Best Malpractice Insurance?